sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite_hostname.md

 ![](./imgs/yangsuite-get-hostname.png)

-1. Click the blue "Run RPC(s)" button to ***send*** the XML RPC to the switch's NETCONF Interface in order to retreive the config as requested
+1. Click the blue "Run RPC(s)" button to ***send*** the XML RPC to the switch's NETCONF Interface in order to retrieve the config as requested

 1. In the new tab that's opened, notice the hostname in the response. (note: you may need to scroll to the bottom of the page)